INNVTV/Azure-Stream-Analytics-Scenarios/README.md

 | "1d1d040c-7a78-4ca8-ba6d-64f898513005" | "1" | "2020-04-20T16:42:26.2056277Z" |"2020-04-20T16:51:46.3526125Z" | 7 | "2020-04-20T16:47:40.1360000Z" |
 | "f3eb9b98-cd24-429d-b11d-20c73cfdf6a8" | "2" | "2020-04-20T16:42:25.9528915Z" |"2020-04-20T16:51:46.3526125Z" | 7 | "2020-04-20T16:47:40.1360000Z" |

+## Queries

-// GROUP BY WINDOW OF TIME
+**GROUP BY WINDOW OF TIME**

-**
     SELECT
         workerId,
         Count(*) AS Count
     INTO
         TableStore
     FROM
         GatesInput
     GROUP BY
         workerId,TumblingWindow(second, 5)

-// GET FIRST IN WINDOW for EACH workerId at each gate SELECT
+**GET FIRST IN WINDOW for EACH workerId at each gate**
+    SELECT
         workerId,
         gateId,
         timeEntered
     INTO
         TableStore
     FROM
         GatesInput
     WHERE
         IsFirst(minute, 10) OVER (PARTITION By workerId, gateId) = 1